ealves/protractor-recorder/README.md

 ## Usage

 - Access http://localhost:3000;
-- Enter a url and click on 'Create Session' to start recording
+- Enter a url base and click on 'Record' to start recording
-- After end up your test flow click on 'Export Protractor' to export each step.
+- After end up your test flow click on 'Export Protractor' to export each spec.